OneManMonkeySquad/UtilityAI/readme.md

 # UtilityAI
 Bare-bones utility ai implementation for [Unity3d](https://unity3d.com).
-All pull requests and feedback is welcome.
+All pull requests and feedback are welcome.

 Features:
 - One "brain" asset per agent type shared by all agents